zsevall/CatFactsApp/README.md

 # CatFactsApp

 ## Overview
 **CatFactsApp** is a Python application designed to fetch interesting cat facts from an API and store them in an SQLite database.
 The application also retrieves and displays the stored facts, making it a fun and educational project for learning about API integration, database handling, and data manipulation in Python.

+This project is part of a Upschool AI Developper course assignment.

 ## Features
 - Fetches random cat facts from the [Cat Fact Ninja API](https://catfact.ninja/facts).